mwmdev/neuma/README.md

 > Summarize the following article : ~{w:https://www.freethink.com/health/lsd-mindmed-phase-2}~
 ```

 __Note__: This can highly increase the number of tokens, use with caution.
+For large content use embeddings instead.

+### Embeddings

+Embeddings allow you to embed documents into the discussion to serve as context for the answers.

+Supported file formats: csv, doc, docx, epub, html, md, odt, pdf, ppt, pptx, txt

+`d` : List all available vector dbs

+`d [db]` : Create or switch to [db] vector db

+`dt [db]` : Trash [db] vector db (will delete all files and folders related to this vector db)

+`e [/path/to/file]` : Embed [/path/to/file/] and store in current vector db

 ### Other commands